GAINESVILLE, Fla. — Get the latest and greatest information on how to control your cancer risks through a new online UF/IFAS Extension program.

 Bobroff said she worked with two staffers hired with DOH funding to design the course, and colleagues at UF/IFAS and across campus gave her plenty of helpful input as reviewers of the modules.

 To register, go to http://tinyurl.com/TakeControlUF.
-The cost for this nine-module program is $20.
+The nine-module program is free.
 After registering, you will have access to the modules for six months.

 By: Brad Buck, 352-294-3303, email@example.com